Corporate Tax Registration UAE: Step-by-Step EmaraTax Guide (2026)

 | Qualifying public benefit entities | ✅ Yes (for exemption) | Must register to have exemption recognised by FTA |

-Key point: Registration is mandatory even if your tax liability is AED 0.
 A free zone company with 100% qualifying income still must register.
-A startup with zero revenue still must register if it holds a trade license.
+A startup with zero revenue must register if it holds a trade license.
 Failure to register = AED 10,000 penalty.

 Corporate Tax Registration Deadlines 2026 — By Trade License Month